 Amendment of Guidelines

-The SAC guidelines shall be reviewed annually by the Chair-elect and suggested amendments brought to the council for review.
+The SAC guidelines shall be reviewed annually by the Vice Chair and suggested amendments brought to the council for review.

 Proposed amendments to these guidelines shall be distributed in writing to all members at least one week before the first official reading.
 The proposed amendment shall be read at a regularly scheduled meeting preceding a vote to amend the guidelines.
 To pass the amendment into the SAC guidelines at least two-thirds of the SAC’s voting membership shall approve the amendment.